ozlmulg/my-dev-notes/docs/tools/multi-gitter.md

-# Multi-Repository PR Automation with Multi-Gitter
+# Multi-Gitter

-This document introduces a powerful tool called **Multi-Gitter**, perfect for teams like DevOps or DevEx who need to apply changes across many repositories efficiently.
+This document introduces a powerful tool called **Multi-Gitter**, perfect for people who need to apply changes across many repositories efficiently.

 Multi-Gitter runs a script on multiple repositories, automatically creating Pull Requests (PRs) with custom titles and bodies.
 This allows teams to review and merge changes consistently across all relevant repos.